Filed for bankruptcy, or thinking of filing, and asking yourself, "How long does a bankruptcy stay on my credit report?"

 Tips for life after bankruptcy

 Double-check your credit report after your debts get discharged.
-Ensure that only the accounts that were part of your bankruptcy got reported to the credit bureaus.
-Any mistakes could ding your credit score even more, so they should quickly be reported.
+Ensure that only the accounts included in your bankruptcy got reported to the credit bureaus.
+Mistakes could ding your credit score even more, so they should quickly be reported.
 You can start by getting your free credit report and credit score from Experian.

 Budget, budget, budget.
 It’s one thing if you had to declare bankruptcy for an unforeseen emergency like medical bills or unexpected lay-offs — those things are beyond your control.
 If you got into debt due to reckless spending, consider having a hard talk with yourself about your spending habits so you can avoid filing for bankruptcy again in the future.